 You might think you know everything about the Home screen, but there's much more to learn.
 There's Siri, the Today View, and the Control Center.
 Especially now, with all the new features that iOS 14 and iPadOS 14 brought to the table, there's never been more things to try out.
 If you want to master your Home screen on iPhone or iPad, here's everything you need to know!

 How to navigate the Home screen on iPhone and iPad

 The Home screen on iPhone and iPad isn't meant to be a destination — a place to store widgets or spend time.
-It's meant to be a portal to all your apps, built-in and downloaded from the App Store.
-Whether you get to those apps by browsing your Home screen pages, by searching with Spotlight, by jumping straight to actions with 3D Touch, or by calling up Siri, Home screen is where it all begins.
+It's meant to be a portal to all your apps, both built-in and downloaded from the App Store.
+Whether you get to those apps by browsing your Home screen pages, by searching with Spotlight, by jumping straight to actions with 3D Touch or Haptic Touch, or by calling up Siri, the Home screen is where it all begins.

 - How to get to the Home screen

 - How to launch apps from the Home screen

 - How to see quick actions with 3D Touch or Haptic Touch on the Home screen

 - How to quickly switch to open apps from Home screen